Pierre Lemire, BSc - University of Regina

 in their respective industres, in addition to their tips for success in business.

-An interview with Pierre Lemire, Chief Executive Officer and Founder, Kent Imaging, Inc.
+An interview with Pierre Lemire, Chief Executive Officer, Kent Imaging, Inc.

 is working to amplify Calgary’s profile as a growing healthcare technology centre.

 University of Regina

 2015-present CEO, Kent Imaging, a leading innovator of medical technology.

 2006 President, Calgary Scientific.
 Managed team responsible for creating ResolutionMD- the industry leader in cloud-based imaging technology.